screwdriver-cd/guide/docs/user-guide/configuration/workflow.md

 #### Example
 In the following example, the job, `main`, will start after any SCM pull-request, _or_ commit event.
 The job, `second`, will run after `main` is successful.

->Please note that a job started by a pull-request will not trigger its downstream jobs.
+>Please note that a job started by a pull-request will not trigger its downstream jobs unless you use the chainPR annotation.
 For example, if `main` starts and succeeds as a result of a pull-request being opened, `second` will not start afterwards.

 ```
 jobs: